rwxrob/code-mage-book/README.md

 "A Code Wizard's First Spell Book" is a legal trademark of Robert S. Muhlestein but can be used freely to refer to this book
 <https://github.com/rwxrob/code-wizard-book> without limitation.
 To avoid
-potential developer confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.
+potential confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.